 Each scholar is paired with a mentor whom establishes a personal relationship, follows the scholar’s progress, and offers guidance, support and encouragement.
 Kids with mentors develop higher levels of self-confidence, improve their relationships with adults and peers, and see school in a more positive light.

 We are currently recruiting mentors to be matched with students.
-Contact Kelly Scott at 720-627-9601 or by Email for more information.
+Contact Megan Maes at 720-627-9601 or by Email for more information.